efritz/overcurrent/README.md

 to each invocation of `Call`, as opposed to begin registered with the circuit breaker at initialization.
 This is to increase the flexibility of the API so the input to the function can easily change on each invocation.
 It is **not** advised that several disparate functions are passed to the same breaker - failures from one function will influence the other in ways that are not intuitive.

-*Caveat:* If the runtime of a call exceeds the `InvocationTimeout` parameter, the return value of the function will be ignored, but the function execution will not be *halted*.
-This may be a cause of leaking resources in some cases, such as network dialing.
-In these cases, it is better to consider a timeout as part of the function being called, and make sure the failure interpreter is aware of a timeout possibility from within the function.

 ### Non-Function API